ThePerfectStrangers/TechnicalDocumentation/README.md

 A general repo for all things related to [The Perfect Strangers](https://www.facebook.com/ThePerfectStrangersRock).

+## Parking

+### Band Member Vehicles

+The band may need as many as 3 parking spots for members and one extended space for the equipment truck adn trailer, totaling 4 spaces.

+### Equipment Trailer

+The trailer the band uses to haul equipment is 9 feet tall (2.75  meters).
+This typically exceeds the height of most parking garages.
+Special parking accommodations must be made for the trailer if your venue/event utilizes a parking structure where the trailer will not meet the clearance.

+The trailer will need to have access close to the area designated for the band to load/unload equipment.
+This may require the use of parking cones to reserve the space until the band arrives.
+Please notify the band beforehand if there are special accommodations made for parking.

 ## Stage Diagram

 These are diagrams relating to the configuration and placement of people and/or equipment on stage.